alexavalenrine/tictactoe-AI/README.md

 # tictactoe-AI
 An unbeatable Tic Tac Toe game built with Python and Tkinter.
-Th AI uses the Minimax algorithm to gurantee no losses
+The AI uses the Minimax algorithm to guarantee no losses